 It is complicated to get a visa to this country, characterized by its marvellous nature and is the focus of interest for tourists.
 However, if you decide to travel here, the only way to obtain a visa is by an exclusive tour.
 Interaction with the local population is restricted during these tours, and the rules laid down here must be followed strictly.
 One of the most important rules is not to use any negative words about their president and his family.
-Smuggling is no way possible here.
-Moreover, the US and UK citizens may find it difficult to enter the country.
+Smuggling is in no way possible here.
+Moreover, US and UK citizens may find it difficult to enter the country.
 Therefore, keep this point in mind while planning a trip here.
 As these rules change from time to time, make sure to contact your local embassy before the trip and specify every detail.

-There are articles and posts about this shared by many travellers; however, I would like to share with you the full experience of Mariska Richters, a Dutch/Canadian travel photographer on obtaining a Russian visa, as a confirmation of the above mentioned:
+There are articles and posts about this shared by many travellers; however, I would like to share with you the full experience of Mariska Richters, a Dutch/Canadian travel photographer, on obtaining a Russian visa, as a confirmation of the above mentioned:

 Do your research and have all your ducks in a row before you go to the visa agency.
 The process will be far smoother for you if you do.
 I applied with an EU passport, so my application form was shorter.
 If you are applying with a Canadian or USA passport, there is a lot of historical information required on the application form.
 You may need to do some digging to remember where you’ve travelled to and where you’ve lived for the past ten years.
-You must apply in person and be prepared to have your fingerprints taken.” - Mariska Richters
+You must apply in person and be prepared to have your fingerprints taken.” - Mariska Richters.

 3. Saudi Arabia